 Once you get some legit sales traction going, the price quickly becomes expensive, as in $199 per month up to 1000 orders.
 Ouch!

-Shopify is an entry level e-commerce platform that has thousands of stores hosted around the world.
-It’s extremely easy to use and customise however it should be noted that out of the box it is not designed for Subscription Boxes.
+Shopify is an entry-level e-commerce platform that has thousands of stores hosted around the world.
+It’s extremely easy to use and customize however it should be noted that out of the box it is not designed for Subscription Boxes.

 Shopify Basic Price $29 +2.9% and 30c per transaction. *note – the transaction fee’s do not apply when you are using an app to accept subscription orders.
 Instead the app may charge a fee.